kiteggrad/tcontainer/README.md

 - more convenient syntax for creating containers using options
 - ability to reuse a container if it already exists `WithReuseContainer(...)`
 - ability to remove old container when creating a new one instead of getting `docker.ErrContainerAlreadyExists` error
+- all containers are created with the label "tcontainer=tcontainer".
+  You can quickly delete all test containers using the `docker ps -aq --filter "label=tcontainer=tcontainer" | xargs docker rm -f` command.

 ## Usage example